-Altron Document Solutions (Xerox) is contracted to provide a printing solution for students on campus.
+Bytes Document Solutions (Xerox) is contracted to provide a printing solution for students on campus.
 The service is called UCT Managed Print Services and is available from student labs, libraries, and the Document Centres on campus.
 You will need your student card or PIN in order to access this facility.

-Scanning is available at a cost.
-Select one of the scan options on the machine and the document will be sent to your personal email account or OneDrive folder.
-For colour or black and white printing, all you need is credit loaded onto your student card and you can print directly from a library or lab computer.
-You can purchase credits at the Document Centres, Xerox pay points or online via Electronic Web Deposit.
+Scanning is free - just select one of the scan options on the machine on the machine and the document will be sent to your personal email account or OneDrive folder.
+For colour or black and white printing, all you need is credit loaded onto your Student Access card and you can print directly from a library or lab computer.
+You can purchase copy or print credits at the Document Centres, Xerox pay points or online via Electronic Web Deposit.